 - eliminate soap scum.

-Our second test is similar to our first test, except that I used pasta sauce instead of olive oil.
-I allowed the two pasta sauce messes to become mostly dry and caked onto our counter top.
-After applying similar amounts of homemade cleaner to one spot and Easy-Off Bam to the other spot, I wiped each spot with a separate paper towel.
+My second test is similar to our first test, except that I used tomato sauce instead of oil.
+I allowed the two messes to become primarily dry and semi-dry.

-In this test I found that both spots needed a second application of cleaner and a second wiping.
-After two applications I found that neither product had outperformed the other, so I’m calling this one a draw.
+In this trial, I found that both spots needed two more applications of cleaner and three wipings.
+After the third application, I found that neither product had outperformed the other, so I’m calling this one a tie.

-Given that our homemade all-purpose cleaner probably cost us mere pennies, is non-toxic and did a good job compared to our other brand name cleaners, we’ll definitely continue using it
+Given that my homemade cleaner probably cost us less then half the store-bough price, is non-toxic and did a good job, we’ll definitely continue using it.